 You cannot lawfully be fired in retaliation for reporting race discrimination at work, and if you are – our lawyers will file a wrongful termination claim on your behalf.
 There are laws in place, designed to prevent an employee from being fired because of their race, or because the employee complained of race discrimination.
 Specifically, Title VII of the Civil Rights Act of 1964, is a federal law that protects employees against discrimination based on certain specified characteristics: race, color, national origin, sex, and religion.
 When it comes to companies, a good way to make them stop racism in the workplace is to make them pay.
 Unfortunately, companies often care more about their checkbooks than the value of have a diverse workforce, free from harassment.
-Our lawyers at The Spitz Law Firm prides ourselves on being a large part of enforcing Title VII and being an instrument of change in Ohio.
+Our lawyers at Spitz, The Employee’s Law Firm prides ourselves on being a large part of enforcing Title VII and being an instrument of change in Ohio.
 Our fight is not over.
 Part of our strategy to force change within companies in Ohio is pursue and punish companies for every instance of racism.
 How can our nation hope to achieve any type of real equity if folks of color are passed over for promotions and fired because of the color of their skin?
 We can’t- but we must march forward.
 All forms of racism must be vehemently rejected.

 As a race discrimination lawyer, I am willing to bet that this was not Travis McMichael and Gregory McMichael first act of racism, or their second, third, or tenth.
 How many people had the opportunity to stand up against such racism and discrimination?
 Would it have stopped them from hunting down and shooting Ahmaud Abery?
 Maybe or maybe not.
 But, don’t we have to try?
 To the people coming out now and saying how horribly racist Travis McMichael and Gregory McMichael have been their entire lives – why are you waiting to say it now?
 You should not get five second of media time without a reporter asking you, so why did you say nothing then?